 Practical solution of environmental issues: week of workshops in Aktau, Kazakhstan

-A series of training sessions, meetings with local community and the round table will be held in Aktau in the week from 3 to 7 November 2014 and are intended for non-governmental organizations, state authorities and mass media.
+A series of training sessions, meetings with local community, and the round table will be held in Aktau in the week of November 3 to 7, 2014.
+These training sessions are intended for non-governmental organizations, state authorities, and mass media.

 November 5: Round table with authorities

-The walls of Mangystau Province akimat will host a round table of state authorities, private companies and businessmen, citizens, independent experts, non-governmental organizations and active citizens.
-The discussion will focus on practical implementation of the Aarhus Convention in the region - public participation in decision making and access to environmental information.
-The meeting will be held under auspices and with participation of the deputies akim of Mangystau Province.
+The walls of the Mangystau Province akimat will host a round table of state authorities, private companies, businessmen, independent experts, non-governmental organizations, and active citizens.
+The discussion will focus on the practical implementation of the Aarhus Convention in the region - public participation in decision making and access to environmental information.
+The meeting will be held under auspices and with participation of the deputies akim of the Mangystau Province.
 Memorandum of Understanding between the provincial akimat and non-governmental organization "Eco Mangystau" will be signed at the end of discussion.